LaboratorioBioinformatica/vHULK/README.md

 conda activate vHULK
 ```

 Obs: Some people have been facing issues with newer versions of Prokka.
-To avoid such problems, we froze specific version above which we know for sure they work.
+To avoid such problems, we froze the specific versions above which we know for sure they work with vHULK.

 ### Installing